 - When applicable, RTS favors the use of the Cobra® dynamic support system due to its many advantages.

 Not sure if a tree poses a risk to life and/or property, RTS is Tree Risk Assessment Qualified through the ISA and can assess that tree for you.

 - More in-depth than estimates.

-- Include dedicated face-time with Royce and a written summary.
+- Include dedicated face-time with Royce and/or the PHC Director, along with a written summary.